NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Impeccable Crafting.md

 **Prerequisites** master in Crafting; Specialty Crafting
 * * *
 You craft flawless creations with great efficiency.
-Whenever you roll a success at a Crafting check to make an item of the type you chose with [[Feats/Specialty Crafting|Specialty Crafting]], you get a critical success instead.
+Whenever you roll a success at a Crafting check to make an item of the type you chose with [[Specialty Crafting|Specialty Crafting]], you get a critical success instead.

 *Source: Pathfinder Player Core*
 *ORC*